 Now let’s get down to the dirty details: How did I study?
 My approach for studying was as follows:

 - Read the PMI® Guide to Business Analysis.
 Even if you are already IIBA-CBAP certified or have studied the Business Analysis Body of Knowledge (the BABOK from the IIBA), you’ll need to read this guide.
 What’s the difference?
 As I note above, the PMI® perspective seems to be geared more towards the business analysis role in projects and programs.
 You will need to understand the collaboration points and overlapping roles of the business analyst with the project manager.
+Download our infographic on the guide for quick reference!

 - Look at the PBA® Examination Content Outline.
 The five domains are defined as Needs Assessment, Planning, Analysis (includes Elicitation), Traceability and Monitoring, and Evaluation.
 This outline identifies the proportion of questions from each domain that will appear on the examination, which is helpful for calculating study time and emphasis of study.
 The outline also contains a list of knowledge areas and skills you are expected to know.